 How can a credit card help you achieve this goal?

 A positive payment history is the biggest factor in determining credit scores.
 This can lead to better interest rates and terms on future financing, like student loan refinancing, auto loans, or mortgages.

 Once you start paying your credit card bill on time each month, you’ll start to get positive entries on your credit report.
 Over time, that adds up.

 Now it’s important to note that as long as you pay your minimum balance due each month by the due date, it counts as an on-time payment.

 Even though your entire balance isn’t due, anything you don’t pay starts to accrue interest.
 So, the next month, your balance will be higher, even if you don’t make any new charges on your credit card.

 Using Your Credit Card Responsibly

-Because your credit card debt can quickly skyrocket if you keep using your card without paying everything off, it’s important not to use it for things you can’t actually afford.
+When you keep using your card without paying it off, your debt can quickly skyrocket, so don’t use it for things you can’t afford.
 Yes, it’s a nice backup for a financial emergency.

 But make sure you have a plan of how you’re going to repay each purchase.

 If you’re just getting your first credit card as a way to build your credit, then all you have to do is use it to pay one bill a month.
 You can set your credit card bill to be paid automatically through your checking account or create a monthly reminder.
 That way, you can take advantage of those on-time monthly credit card payments, which account for a large amount of your credit score.